-Pervasive and Continuing Regulation
+Continuing Regulation

 There are numerous regulatory requirements that apply after a product is cleared or approved.
-For medical devices, these include, but are not limited to: the FDA's regulations for device labeling (21 CFR Part 801), medical device reporting (21 CFR Part 803), reporting of corrections and removals (21 CFR Part 806), establishment registration and device listing requirements (21 C.F.R.
-Part 807); and compliance with the Quality System Regulation ("QSR") per 21 CFR Part 820.
+For medical devices, these include, but are not limited to the FDA's regulations for device labeling (21 CFR Part 801), medical device reporting (21 CFR Part 803), reporting of corrections and removals (21 CFR Part 806), establishment of registration and device listing requirements (21 CFR Part 807); and compliance with the QSR per 21 CFR Part 820.
 Distribution of medical devices is also subject to license/registration requirements in some states.
-For tissue and biologic products, the regulatory requirements include: the FDA's registration and listing requirements, donor eligibility requirements and compliance with Good Tissue Practices ("GTP") in 21 CFR Part 1271 for human tissue products, compliance with the FDA's cGMP in 21 CFR Parts 210, 211, and 600 for licensed biological products, and post-market BLA requirements (21 CFR Part 601).
+For tissue and biologic products, the regulatory requirements include: the FDA's registration and listing requirements, donor eligibility requirements and compliance with GTP in 21 CFR Part 1271 for human tissue products, compliance with the FDA's cGMP in 21 CFR Parts 210, 211, and 600 for licensed biological products, and post-market BLA requirements (21 CFR Part 601).
 Among other things, these regulations require manufacturers, including third party manufacturers to:

-- follow stringent design, testing, control, documentation, and other quality assurance procedures during all aspects of the manufacturing process; - comply with labeling regulations and FDA prohibitions against the false or misleading promotion or the promotion of products for uncleared, unapproved or off-label uses, or indications; - comply with requirements to obtain clearance or approval for certain changes affecting the product, including changes to the product's manufacturing, labeling, or intended use; - report to the FDA certain adverse events, adverse reactions, and deviations: (a) for medical devices, a report to FDA is required if the device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur; (b) for biologics, a deviation from current GMP or an unexpected or unforeseeable event that may affect the safety, purity, or potency of the product must be reported; and (c) for human tissue products, FDA requires reporting of certain adverse reactions involving a communicable disease related to an HCT/P that the company made available for distribution; - · comply with post-approval restrictions or conditions, including post-approval study commitments and post-market safety and annual reporting requirements; - follow post-market surveillance regulations that may apply when necessary to protect the public health or to provide additional safety and effectiveness data for the device; and - · follow requirements to issue notices of correction or removal, or conduct market withdrawals, or recalls where quality or other issues arise.
+- · Follow stringent design, testing, control, documentation, and other quality assurance procedures during all aspects of the manufacturing process; - Comply with labeling regulations and FDA prohibitions against the false or misleading promotion or the promotion of products for uncleared, unapproved or offlabel uses, or indications; - Comply with requirements to obtain clearance or approval for certain changes affecting the product, including changes to the product's manufacturing, labeling, or intended use; - Report to the FDA certain adverse events, adverse reactions, and deviations; - · Comply with post-approval restrictions or conditions, including post-approval study commitments and post-market safety and annual reporting requirements; - Follow post-market surveillance regulations that may apply when necessary to protect the public health or to provide additional safety and effectiveness data for the device; and - · Follow requirements to issue notices of correction or removal, or conduct market withdrawals, or recalls where quality or other issues arise.

 Axogen has not received any reports of adverse events where the event was determined to be product related for Avance Nerve Graft or Avive Soft Tissue Membrane products.
+Although Axogen has voluntarily suspended marketing of Avive, the suspension was not due to a recall or any safety concerns.
 Nine adverse events have been reported by Cook Biotech for the Axoguard products (one each in 2013, 2014, 2015, 2016, and 2020; and two each in 2017 and 2019).
-Axogen reported three (3) biological deviations (two in 2018 and one in 2019) for quality system issues related to human tissue distribution (no patient safety issues were involved).
-In December 2020, a Medwatch report was presented by the user facility for Avance Nerve Graft for a sizing issue and potential delay in procedure.
+Axogen reported three biological deviations (two in 2018 and one in 2019) for quality system issues related to human tissue distribution (no patient safety issues were involved).
+In December 2020, a user facility presented a Medwatch report for Avance Nerve Graft for a sizing issue and potential delay in procedure.
 Axogen follow up indicated that there was no delay in procedure and Axogen is filing subsequent information to the FDA on this event.
 Axogen has not had to submit any Medical Device Reports ("MDRs") or tissue adverse reaction reports to the FDA.
-Although Axogen's Axoguard products have had just nine adverse events reported to date, there may have been other incidents, including patient deaths, which may have occurred during procedures utilizing Axogen's products without Axogen being aware of any such incidents.
+Although Axogen's Axogen's products have had just nine adverse events reported to date, there may have been other incidents, including patient deaths, that may have occurred during procedures utilizing Axogen's products without Axogen being aware of any such incidents.
 In addition, there can be no assurance that in the future Axogen's products will not cause or contribute to an adverse event that would require Axogen to submit MDRs, biological deviation reports, or tissue adverse reaction reports to the FDA.